Debugging Slow PostgreSQL Queries in Production

 LIMIT 20;

-With an index on created_at, Postgres can jump directly to the right spot in the index and read exactly 20 rows.
-No scanning, no throwing away results.
-It's consistently fast regardless of how deep into the dataset you are.
-Page 1 and page 5000 take the same amount of time.
+With an index on created_at, Postgres jumps directly to the right spot and reads exactly 20 rows.
+No scanning.
+No discarding.
+Page 1 and page 5,000 take the same time.

-The downside is you can't jump to an arbitrary page number anymore.
-You can't say "go to page 347."
-You can only go forward and back.
-For most applications โ infinite scroll, feeds, API pagination โ that's fine.
-For the few places where random page access matters, you're stuck with OFFSET and you just have to accept that deep pages will be slow, or find a different UX.
+The downside: no random page access.
+Can't jump to "page 347."
+You can only go forward and backward.
+For infinite scroll, feeds, and API pagination, that's fine.
+For the rare case where random page access matters, you're stuck with OFFSET and the acknowledgment that deep pages will be slow.

-We changed the endpoint to cursor-based pagination.
-That fixed the second query.
-P95 latency dropped to about 200 milliseconds.
+Changed the endpoint to cursor-based pagination.
+Second query resolved.
+P95 dropped to about 200 milliseconds.

-I looked at the connection metrics more carefully.
-During the incident, we'd hit the Postgres max_connections limit โ set to 100 โ and connections were queuing up in the application's connection pool waiting for a free database connection.
-Even though the individual queries were now fast, the connection bottleneck was still causing latency.
+Looked at connection metrics more carefully.
+During the incident, we'd hit the max_connections limit โ set to 100 โ and connections were queueing in the application's connection pool.
+Even with queries now fast, the connection bottleneck was creating latency.

-Our setup was three app servers, each running a connection pool of 40 connections.
+Three app servers, each with a connection pool of 40.
 That's 120 potential connections against a limit of 100.
-Under normal load it worked because not all connections were active simultaneously.
-Under this burst of retried requests, every pool was maxed out and connections were fighting each other.
+Under normal load, fine โ not all connections active simultaneously.
+Under this burst of retried requests, every pool maxed out and connections competed.

 [pgbouncer]